wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 <a name="figure-3"></a>
 {{< figure src="/img/neck-diagrams/e6-string.png" caption="Fig. 3: Notes on the E string"  >}}

 Spend a few minutes just saying each natural note name out loud as you play each note, ascending up and descending down the frets.
-Try to do be "mindful" as you don this.
+Try to do be "mindful" as you do this.
 The goal is to connect the note names with the fret locations in your brain and muscle memory.

-Once you are comfortable just moving up and down the scale linearly, try the following GTD test:
+Once you are comfortable just moving up and down the scale linearly, practice [TDG0001e: Along the E string]({{< ref "guitar/tests/learn-neck/along-e.md" >}}).

-<a name="TDG004">&nbsp;</a>
-{{< alert color="success" title="TDG004 • Notes on E string" >}}
-Work through the cycle of fourths, finding and playing each note on the sixth string.
-For the note E, you can either play the open string or at the 12th fret.
-First play B, then E, then A, *etc.*

-First practice this rubato (out of time &mdash; don't worry about a metronome).
-Just take your time and try to ensure you are playing the correct note each time.

-When you are comfortable with that, set your metronome to 60 BPM and practice finding the notes of the cycle *in time* by playing half notes (two clicks per note).

-Pass criteria: You can play the entire 12 note cycle of fourths in time on the E string without making any mistakes.

-Extra credit: Repeat the exercise using the cycle of *fifths*.
-{{< /alert >}}

-TODO: Video demonstration of TDG004.

-Note that the notes on the high E string are exactly the same (of course) as the ones on the low E string.
-Once you **KNOW** the open strings and the E string notes, you've got over half of the fretboard covered!
+Note that the notes on the low E string are exactly the same (of course) as those on the high E string.
+Once you can pass [TDG0001e]({{< ref "guitar/tests/learn-neck/along-e.md" >}}), you've got over half of the fretboard mastered!

-### 4. Octave shapes
+### Octave shapes

 We are now going to learn a trick for finding notes from locations we already know.
 The shapes used for this trick are extremely useful and you'll use them forever, but please understand that you don't really **KNOW** the fretboard until you no longer need to rely on this trick.
 It is just a temporary crutch to assist you as you progress.